-- FMT_MSA.3.1 The TSF shall enforce the memory access control policy to provide permissive default values for security attributes that are used to enforce the SFP. - FMT_MSA.3.2 The TSF shall allow the no role to specify alternative initial values to override the default values when an object or information is created.
+- FMT_MSA.3.1 The abstract machine shall enforce the memory access control policy to provide permissive default values for security attributes that are used to enforce the SFP. - FMT_MSA.3.2 The abstract machine shall allow the no role to specify alternative initial values to override the default values when an object or information is created.